akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### My son, they said

-The King looked toward his sons, for there were several present about the hall.
+The King looked towards his sons, for there were several present about the hall.
 His gaze found Godfrey, half-hidden in the shadows near a pillar.

 Henry beckoned.
 “Godfrey.
 Come.”